jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 You picked up this book.

 In the hands of you, dear reader, is Techvolution.
-The new philosophy you need to blow up Darth Blockbuster's super-weapon and evolve new open-source technologies to solve society's many frontline problems..
+The new philosophy you need to blow up Darth Blockbuster's super-weapon and evolve new open-source tools that solve society's many frontline problems.

-For the time has come when ordinary people will shape the fortunes of all the in never-ending game of civilization.
+For the time has now come when ordinary people around the world will shape the fortunes of all the in never-ending game of civilization.

 ![old philosophy in a new world](https://techvolution.io/content/images/2020/04/main-street3.jpg) _Lots of player gods have come before us.
 They did their job.
 Most recently, in the era of mass-production.
 Now it's our time to step up and evolve our civilization._